Ecotrust/madrona.ecotrust.org/technology/index.md

 		<a name="collaboration"> </a>
 		<h3>Collaboration</h3>
 		<p>The best ideas often evolve through many iterations and through connecting with other people.
 Madrona is developed with quick iteration and sharing in mind.
-Our robust permissions model is secure but allows you to share your work when you want to.</p>
+Our robust permissions model is secure but allows you to share your work when you want.</p>
 		<a href="http://ecotrust.github.com/madrona/docs/managing_users.html">Learn More</a>

 		<a name="feature_manipulators"> </a>